 Note: Levels of significance: < 0.10, < 0.05, < 0.01.
 Standard errors, reported in parenthesis below the coefficients, are robust and clustered at the local agency level.
-Each column displays the results from an OLS regression of the associated outcome on the listed covariates as well as region and cohort (defined by the calendar month of entry into unemployment) fixed effects.
+Each column displays the results from an OLS regression of the associated outcome on the listed covariates as well as entry months and regional fixed effects.
 The number of observations N corresponds to the number of individuals.